“Opportunity has never knocked on my door, Swami,” an entrepreneur said to me the other day.

 Two weeks later, they got together to report on their progress.

 “I told you,” the eldest son said, “it would be a waste of time.
 They mocked me for asking them to buy combs.
 I gifted one to the head monk and he used it to scratch his back.
 What an embarrassment!”

 “It wasn’t so bad,” the other son spoke.
 “I managed to sell two hundred combs.
 I suggested they could keep one in each room of the monastery for their visitors.
 Many travel from far and wide and may have tangled or ruffled hair from long journeys.”

 “I sold 2000 combs, father,” the daughter said.
 “And now hearing that the head monk used one to scratch his back, I’m thinking there may be an opportunity for a new product.”

 “More than 50,000 pilgrims visit that monastery every year!”

-“I told them that to emboss Buddha’s image in the middle of the comb and print the four noble truths on one side and the eight moral precepts on the other.
-That, they could offer it to each one of their visitors who would be reminded of it on a daily basis.”
+“I told them to emboss Buddha’s image in the middle of the comb and print the four noble truths on one side and the eight moral precepts on the other.
+And, they could offer it to each one of their visitors who would be reminded of it on a daily basis.”